Welcome to Schools for Bethlehem

 In previous years, schools have asked families to create their own crib scene, to form part of a wider exhibition within the school over the Christmas period.
 It provides a wonderful focal point for the festivities as well as supporting further learning.

-You could even consider inviting parents to view the exhibition in a socially-distanced Christmas event.
+You could even invite parents to view the exhibition as part of a Christmas event.
 Each participating family will receive a certificate from the Trust.

 Mary Wilde, from St Wilfrid’s Catholic Primary School in Sheffield, describes her school’s experience: